 If so, spend some time to fix those problems on your end, where possible.
 And, I might add, when it makes sense that you do so (changes that are not positive for you should not be made.)

 Before we continue I must be clear: this step is not about blame.
-This is a chance for you to improve yourself, something that will benefit you regardless of whether you get your boyfriend back or not.
+This is a chance for you to improve yourself, something that will benefit you regardless of whether you get back with your boyfriend or not.

 So forget about blame and instead think along the lines of being responsible and accountable.